offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} bidirectional iterator` - An iterator that has the same functionality as forward iterator but also allows for moving backward in the sequence one element at a time, meaning it can move forward as well as backward.

  * `{bm} random access iterator` - An iterator that has the same functionality as bidirectional iterator but also allows randomly jumping to different elements within the sequence.

+ * `{bm} modifier/(specifier|modifier)/i` - Optional marker that alters a function.
+With functions, a modifier may be required to go either before the return type (prefix modifier) or after the parameter list (suffix modifier).

+   Modifiers are also sometimes referred to as specifiers.

 `{bm-ignore} (classification)/i`
 `{bm-ignore} (structure)/i`